 Dental disease is the number one health issue affecting dogs, making it something that all pet parents should be actively thinking about and supporting with daily at home dental care.
-But what actually is dental disease?
-And what about the terms often used when describing it?
+But what actually is dental disease and what is the difference between dog plaque vs tartar?

 There are several signs that can alert you to the possibility of your dog suffering from dental disease.
 They may show less interest in their food or approach the food bowl but then be reluctant to eat.
 They may chew their food but with obvious caution or discomfort, drop food from the mouth, or may show a preference to now eat wet food over their usual dry food.
 The main sign that most pet parents report, however, is that of an unpleasant odor to their dog’s breath.
 That’s right, doggy breath isn’t something that is just part of having a dog, it is a key sign that the dog may be suffering from dental disease!